Commercial Building Types

 What ownership should keep in view.

-Building shell and office support-space coordination under one GC structure.
+Building shell and office support-space coordination under one GC structure — lobby, suites, conference, restrooms, and building core aligned to one occupancy schedule.

-Parking, hardscape, and access planning aligned to occupancy expectations.
+Parking, hardscape, and access planning aligned to occupancy expectations, including EV charging provisions and covered parking where Georgetown's climate demands it.

 Service detail